-Type of Decision a Can the decision be appealed to the Refugee Appeal Division under the Immigration and Refugee Protection Act?
-Can the decision be appealed to the Refugee Appeal Division under Bill C-49?
-A decision of the RPD to allow or reject a claim for refugee protection Yes, under subsection 110(1).
-Yes, under subsection 110(1) of IRPA.
-A decision of the RPD to allow or reject the claim of a "designated foreign national" for refugee protection Not applicable, as the category of "designated foreign national" is created in Bill C-49.
-No, under paragraph 110(2)(a) of IRPA.
-A determination that a refugee protection claim has been withdrawn or abandoned No, under subsection 110(2).
-No, under new paragraph 110(2)(b) of IRPA.
-A decision of the RPD rejecting an application by the Minister for a determination that refugee protection has ceased.
-Yes, under subsection 110(1).
-No, under paragraph 110(2)( c ) of IRPA.
-A decision of the RPD allowing an application by the Minister for a determination that refugee protection has ceased Not addressed in section 110, and so not appealable to the RAD.
-No, under paragraph 110(2)(c) of IRPA.
-A decision of the RPD rejecting an application by the Minister to vacate a decision to allow a claim for refugee protection Yes, under section 110(1).
-No, under paragraph 110(2)( d ) of IRPA.
-A decision of the RPD allowing an application by the Minister to vacate a decision to allow a claim for refugee protection Not addressed in section 110, and so not appealable to the RAD.
-No, under paragraph 110(2)( d ) of IRPA.
+Type of Decision Can the Decision Be Appealed to the Refugee Appeal Division Under the Immigration and Refugee Protection Act ?
+Can the Decision Be Appealed to the Refugee Appeal Division Under Bill C-4?
+A decision of the RPD to allow or reject a claim for refugee protection Yes, under section 110(1) Yes, under section 110(1) of the IRPA A decision of the RPD to allow or reject the claim of a "designated foreign national" for refugee protection Not applicable, as the category of "designated foreign national" is created in Bill C-4 No, under section 110(2)(a) of the IRPA A determination that a refugee protection claim has been withdrawn or abandoned No, under section 110(2) No, under new section 110(2)(b) of the IRPA A decision of the RPD rejecting an application by the Minister for a determination that refugee protection has ceased Yes, under section 110(1) No, under section 110(2)(c) of the IRPA A decision of the RPD allowing an application by the Minister for a determination that refugee protection has ceased Not addressed in section 110, and so not appealable to the RAD No, under section 110(2)(c) of the IRPA A decision of the RPD rejecting an application by the Minister to vacate a decision to allow a claim for refugee protection Yes, under section 110(1) No, under section 110(2)(d) of the IRPA A decision of the RPD allowing an application by the Minister to vacate a decision to allow a claim for refugee protection Not addressed in section 110, and so not appealable to the RAD No, under section 110(2)(d) of the IRPA